PolySaken-I-Am/vision_lib/README.md

 ---
 ### Schematic Tools
 The table `visionLib.Schem` contains a single function:

-`visionLib.Schem.GetConnected(pos, acceptable)`
+`visionLib.Schem.GetConnected(pos, acceptable, [extra, extra_only])`
-This function returns a table of all connected nodes that are supplied in `acceptable`.
+This function returns a table of all connected nodes findable from `pos` that are supplied in `acceptable`.
+Optionally includes any nodes in `extra`, but nodes in this table are not considered 'connections' and so will end a search branch even if there are other acceptable nodes after it.
+If `extra_only` is true, the result will only include nodes in `extra`.

 ---
 ### Sound Library